renderpci/dedalo/docs/core/components/component_date.md

 }]
 ```

-Component date use a dd_date object definition to create time base objects.
+Component date uses a dd_date object definition to create time base objects.
 Component data can handle objects with only one property assigned.

 When the component is instantiated, the component get his data from his section and only get the value without lang.

 ## Import model

-By default import model use the JSON format of his value, as the component do not use languages the main format to import is the array of dd_date objects.
+By default, import model uses the JSON format of his value, since the component do not use languages, the main format to import is the array of dd_date objects.

 ```json
 [{